joao-sintra/joao-sintra/README.md

 # 💫 About Me:
-College student at Politécnico de Leiria, pursuing a TESP in Programming.
+College student at Politécnico de Leiria, pursuing a degree in computer engineering.
 Passionate about coding, problem-solving, and continuous learning.
 Currently exploring the realms of software development. 🚀<br>

 ## 🌐 Socials: